 The laboratory has a number of state-of-the-art facilities.

 The main part of Brookfield Powder Flow Tester is an annular cell, where the powder specimen is placed.
 A grid on the bottom of the cell and a series of vanes on the on the lid prevent powder slipping against the cell boundaries during shearing.
 The lid is subjected to a vertically acting normal force in order to attain the desired compression level.
 The normal load is applied by a loading system, which also contains a displacement transducer to measure the lid displacement during shearing in order to capture volumetric changes occurring in the assembly.
-The shear stress acting on the assembly is continuously monitored and the cell is capable of testing as little as 230 ml of powders.
+The shear stress acting on the assembly is continuously monitored.
+The volume of the cell is as little as 230 ml.

 The Kenwood Major Premier KMM 760 is a robust planetary mixer with a 1200W motor, three power outlets and huge choice of attachments which allow to process complex ingredients mixtures.
 It is versatile because the open structure allows to observe the evolution of mixing and granulation products, to capture and analyse images of the powders, to perform kinetics studies (in mixing and in granule growth rate studies).
 Bowl size is 6.7 liters and beater speed ranges from 27 to 97 rpm.